 On a planet far far away in another galaxy, there lives a group of creatures that speak languages not unlike our old friend PL.
 I won't describe their physical appearance and you are invited to imagine them how you wish.
 On this planet, there are many different countries and there are many different languages, with wildly diverging sound systems and orthographic conventions.
 We'll actually simplify matters somewhat by giving sentences in these languages that are to be read from left to right, as in English.
+(Some groups on the planet write their sentences from right to left or top to bottom.)
 One group speaks a language called Camestres which happens to be exactly like PL, including the additions made in exercise 28.
 Camestranians obviously don't talk about much, and the extent of their thought processes is an open question.